Hand shaped surfboards

 Terrapin

-More or less my first “model” and what I currently make and ride the most of, inspired by the eggs of SD.
-When we moved to California, I was looking for a board that I could always have in the car and ride pretty much everyday in most of the waves around us.
 The first one was a 7’4 and it was the first time I really connected with a shape and it just felt right for my body type and surfing.
 Wide point forward for nice paddle and a somewhat pulled in tail for maneuverability.
-It's an easy ride that I hope most level of surfer can get on and enjoy the glide.
+It's a pretty simple board that I hope most level of surfer can get on and enjoy the glide.

-Lately have been making more and more twin versions of the board, for me personally I enjoy the twins in the 6’8 to low 7’ range and singles in the mid 7’ up.
+Lately have been making more twin versions of the board, for me personally I enjoy the twins in the 6’8 to low 7’ range and singles in the mid 7’ up.

 Filmed by Jack Coleman